hlweber/NEAT-2D-RacingGame/README.md

 **Mechanics**:

-The game is built so the car can move forward and backward and it can rotates, to make left and right turns.
+The game is built so the car can move forward and backward and it can rotate, to make left and right turns.

 When the player chooses to move forward, the car will accelerate until he hits his max speed and the same its valid while moving backwards.